yuvalmaor/aws-terraform-wireguard-vpn/README.md

 # aws-terraform-wireguard-vpn
-aws-terraform-wireguard-vpn code for fast vpn setup
+aws-terraform-wireguard-vpn code for fast vpn setup on aws ec2 !!! need to use ubuntu 22 (dont work on ubuntu 24 for some reason)